soerface/template-python-package/README.md

 Go to your repositories "Settings -> Secrets" page and add the `PYPI_API_KEY` secret with the key you received from PyPI.

-Below is a README template for your project, so remove everything above this line.
+Below is a README template for your project, so remove everything above the following line.

 ---